tuokaikyle/portfolio/static/media/frontPage.41f80837.md

 - I enjoy soccer, swimming, ice-skating, karting, table tennis, reading and cooking.
 - One thing I hope I could have bought earlier is the printer.
 - One thing I particularly remember and felt exciting was the first time I saw the landing and taking-off of a airplane.
 - When I was a kid one of my neighbors was a very intelligent businessman.
-20 years later I saw him on TV he became nationally well known for making a big lawsuit.
+20 years later I saw him on TV - he became nationally well known for his involvement into a big lawsuit.
 - My primary school and the building that I had most courses in college was named after the same person: [Shao Yifu](https://en.wikipedia.org/wiki/Run_Run_Shaw).
-He was a Hong Kong entertainment mogul and have donated more than 4 billion HK dollars to education.
+He was a Hong Kong entertainment mogul who have donated more than 4 billion HK dollars to education.